 - Medical Insurance for self, amounting to Rs.
 10,000

-Hence, Mr. Sanil can claim deductions under the following sections: Click here to know more about deductions you can avail under various sections.
+Hence, Mr. Sanil can claim deductions under the following sections: Know more about deductions you can avail of under various sections.

 4. Computation of Gross Taxable Income: